atgreen/red-light-green-light/README.md

 convert it into a canonical form.
 The canonical form is defined simply as this: a json object.
 No special schema is defined.

+Policies are maintained in git repos, and consist of three plain text
-Policy is also defined in plain text divided into three files: `XFAIL`, `FAIL`, and `PASS`.
+files: `XFAIL`, `FAIL`, and `PASS`.
 Each of these files contains a list of json matching expressions to match again the canonical test results.
 They are evaluated this order: `XFAIL`, `FAIL`, `PASS`.

 `XFAIL` contains matchers for test results we are expecting to fail and allowing to pass anyway.
 These are your exceptions.
 Any matching